 - To purchase files on any of the Envato Marketplaces.

-- Once your balance has reached $50, you may request a payout to a PayPal or Moneybookers account that you specify via your Account page.
+- Once your balance has reached $50, you may request a payout to your Payoneer Prepaid MasterCard, Payoneer Bank Transfer account or PayPall via your Account page.

 - Once your balance has reached $500, you may request a payout by bank transfer.
 Payment by bank transfer often incurs bank fees and charges.